equinor/tagreader-python/docs/manual.md

 * `verifySSL` (optional): Whether to verify SSL certificate sent from server. **Default**: True.
 * `auth` (optional): Auth object to pass to the server for authentication. **Default**: Kerberos-based auth object that works with Equinor servers.
 If not connecting to an Equinor server, you need to create your own auth object.

+If `imstype` is an ODBC type, i.e. `pi` or `ip21`, the host and port to connect to will by default be found by performing a search in Windows registry.
+For some systems this may not work.
+In those cases the user can explicitly specify the following optional parameters:

+* `host` (optional): Overrides mapping of datasource to hostname via Windows registry.
+* `port` (optional): Overrides mapping of datasource to port number via Windows registry. **Default**: 10014 for `ip21` and 5450 for `pi`.

 ## Connecting to data source

 After creating the client as described above, connect to the server with the `connect()` method.